Ed Bussey: Honours & Awards

 Bussey was awarded with 'Entrepreneurial Success of the Year’ at the Heropreneurs Awards in 2019, recognising his achievements since leaving the military in 2000.

-In 2021 Quill (now Jellyfish) was awarded Fashion Content Campaign of the Year at the UK Content Awards.
+In 2021 Quill (now Jellyfish) Bussey was awarded Fashion Content Campaign of the Year at the UK Content Awards.

+Bussey is part of the London Stock Exchange ELITE programme and an active participant in the Tech London Advocates community.